vahgar/token_auth_custom/README.md

  3. You can also customise the time period by default it's 24Hours

 ## Steps to include it in your django project:
- 1. Download zip and Copy the folder "token_auth_custom" in your module which has user model defined.
+ 1. Download zip and Copy the folder "token_auth_custom" (The one which has __init__.py file) in your module which has user model defined in it.
  2.